SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/02-line-search-methods.md

 {{< figure src="/scientific-computing/images/unit_04/Gradient_descent.gif"
 title="Illustration of Gradient Descent on a 2D test function.
 Taken from Wikimedia Commons">}}

-### Plataus with low gradient
+### Plateaus with low gradient

-An obvious downside to simple gradient descent can be seen for functions which have regions of zero or small gradients, or plataus.
+An obvious downside to simple gradient descent can be seen for functions which have regions of zero or small gradients, or plateaus.
 Here a gradient descent algorithm with a constant $\gamma$ will proceed very slowly, if at all.
 This motivates another important line search algorithm, *Newtons method*.